Domain Trading Intelligence

 Weekly Registration Overview

-New-registration volume for major gTLDs over the April 13–19 window, with 7-day and 14-day moving averages as of April 19.
-Data sourced from DomainKits zone file analysis.
+New-registration volume for major gTLDs over the April 13 to 19 window, with 7-day and 14-day moving averages as of April 19.
+Data via DomainKits Trends.

 | TLD | 14d MA (daily) | 7d MA (daily) | Trend Signal |